EQT Corporation (EQT) upgraded Issued by Wall Street Gurus

 Sponsored

-EQT currently public float of 376.31M and currently shorts hold a 4.66% ratio of that float.
-Today, the average trading volume of EQT was 6.60M shares.
+The average price from analysts is $31.17, which is $9.95 above the current price.
+EQT currently public float of 376.31M and currently shorts hold a 4.46% ratio of that float.
+Today, the average trading volume of EQT was 6.82M shares.

 EQT’s Market Performance

-EQT stocks went down by -13.20% for the week, with a monthly drop of -6.90% and a quarterly performance of -3.50%, while its annual performance rate touched 25.38%.
-The volatility ratio for the week stands at 5.26% while the volatility levels for the past 30 days are set at 4.21% for EQT Corporation.
-The simple moving average for the period of the last 20 days is -8.23% for EQT stocks with a simple moving average of 1.39% for the last 200 days.
+EQT stocks went up by 2.82% for the week, with a monthly drop of -7.28% and a quarterly performance of 2.32%, while its annual performance rate touched 29.61%.
+The volatility ratio for the week stands at 5.61% while the volatility levels for the past 30 days are set at 4.71% for EQT Corporation.
+The simple moving average for the period of the last 20 days is -3.95% for EQT stocks with a simple moving average of 3.49% for the last 200 days.

 Analysts’ Opinion of EQT